 Karakoy / Galata in Beyoglu District

 Galata’s modern name is Karakoy, but I found the two interchangeable.
-The area is actually a part of a much larger district called Beyoglu which also includes Taksim Square.
-This neighborhood is touristy but intertwined with cruise passengers, and souvenir shops are locals who have lived in the area their whole life.
-I stayed for 2 weeks in Galata and felt like it was just the right mix of tourism and local culture.
+The area is actually a part of a much larger district called Beyoglu, which also includes Taksim Square.
+This neighborhood is touristy but intertwined with cruise passengers, and souvenir shops are locals who have lived in the area their whole lives.
+I stayed for two weeks in Galata and felt like it was just the right mix of tourism and local culture.

-I really did love the mix of visitors/locals/ex-pats in Galata.
-It was an Istanbul neighborhood full of diversity, but most days I really felt like I was a part of the neighborhood as opposed to simply a visitor in a neighborhood.
+I really loved the mix of visitors, locals, and ex-pats in Galata.
+It was an Istanbul neighborhood full of diversity, but most days, I really felt like I was a part of the neighborhood as opposed to simply a visitor in a neighborhood.
 This is my pick for the best Istanbul Neighborhood to stay in because you can get a bit of everything around the streets of Galata, but you don’t necessarily feel like a tourist.

 Things to do in the Beyoglu Neighborhoods

-Plus – you’ll find the Istanbul Museum of Modern Art in this area too – a great stop to make if you are in the area.
+Plus, you’ll find the Istanbul Museum of Modern Art in this area too – a great stop if you are in the area.
 I love modern and contemporary art so I could be lost for hours inside this museum that is right on the waterfront with beautiful views.
 Plus, it’s a great place to go and escape the heat for a few hours!

 Hotels in the Beyoglu – Pera Palace Hotel